Coronavirus (COVID-19) Travel Advice

 Plan ahead, consider others and stay safe.

-All of stations have colleagues available to help with any questions and concerns you may have.
+The usual staffed stations continue to have colleagues present and will be available to help with any questions and concerns you have.
 You will find them in our ticket offices, on platforms as well as customer service offices where available.
-Help points are also available at non staffed stations.
+Help points are also available at non staffed stations'.

 Cleaning and hygiene

-Keeping soap, water and toilet paper topped up in our toilets on stations and trains.
+- Keeping soap and water topped up in our toilets on stations and trains.

-- Hand sanitisers are available at all of our staffed stations, but we encourage you to always carry your own.
+Hand sanitisers are available at all staffed stations, but we encourage you to always carry your own.

 Before you travel